top of page

 (ii) Balancing the need for intellectual property protections to incentivize innovation in AI with the need for transparency, explainability, and accountability in AI systems, particularly when they are used in decision-making processes that affect individuals and public good;

-(v) Promoting the development of open and interoperable AI frameworks, libraries, and tools that enable developers to build upon existing AI technologies and create new applications, while respecting intellectual property rights and fostering a vibrant and competitive AI ecosystem.
+(iv) Promoting the development of open and interoperable AI frameworks, libraries, and tools that enable developers to build upon existing AI technologies and create new applications;

 (y) “National Registry of Artificial Intelligence Use Cases” means a national-level digitised registry of use cases of artificial intelligence technologies based on their technical, commercial & risk-based features, maintained by the Central Government for the purposes of standardisation and certification of use cases of artificial intelligence technologies;